tsmuskin/tsmuskin.github.io/docs/about.markdown

 ---

 Hi, I'm Temima Muskin.
-I am a first year Masters student in AI and I had actually attended BU as an undergraduate in Mathamatics and Computer Science.
+I am a first year Masters student in AI and I had actually attended BU as an undergraduate in Mathematics and Computer Science.
-Most recenly I was working as a softwear engineer.
+Most recently I was working as a software engineer.
 My hobbies include music, baking, and soccer.